 Book buy back is always during finals week of each semester.
 This is the ONLY time the bookstore will buy books.
 Books are bought back by the Pioneer Mercantile if a) the course instructor will use the book for subsequent courses, b) the book is in good resale condition, and c) if there is not a surplus of books for the course.
 Students must have their original sales receipt to sell back their books.
-See all policies on the Policies web page.

-1-406-874-6207 (phone), 1-406-874-6278 (fax), email bookstorel@milescc.edu, Pioneer Mercantile website and Bookstore web page, Smith Center.
+1-406-874-6207 (phone), 1-406-874-6278 (fax), email bookstorel@milescc.edu, Pioneer Mercantile Bookstore, Smith Center.